-And Wallace was right because over the next few years, the course of their lives steered themselves way clear of one another.
+And Wallace was right because, over the next few years, the course of their lives steered themselves way clear of one another.
 Whether it was intentional or unintentional, they had no idea.
 Yet they knew for sure that one day.
-Perhaps one day, they would reunite – regardless of how they vouched to never meet up again.
+Perhaps one day, they would reunite–regardless of how they vouched to never meet up again.

 That little reunion happened on an autumn day when the leaves had already turned to various colors of the spectrum.
 And Tony was still married and happy.
-Even looking forward to be a father.
+Even looking forward to being a father.
 Wallace, the bitter Wallace, was still bitter.
 Because he was never the happy-go-lucky among the four of them anyway.
 But he was no longer bitter because of lost love.
 Instead, it was because of a familiarity they could all relate to since they came to know one another.
 Nic, on the other hand, was ever so unchanging, welcoming their return and had been waiting for them all these years.
 His life had taken toward the path he had wanted, not dwelling on whether he would meet them or not once again.
 Because deep down in his heart, he knew they would return one day.
 Their curiosity would never allow them to stay away for such an extended amount of time.
 Not to mention this was what people called a lifetime.
 Cyndi?
 They couldn’t find Cyndi.
 Not at first.
 But all three knew where she would be.

-Cyndi was at the garden.
+Cyndi was in the garden.
 All three guys smiled upon seeing her there.
 Like they had expected.
 She still carried that dark, forlorn aura they seen her since the day she heard of Tony’s engagement.
 It wasn’t like they didn’t know.
 Or perhaps Nic and Wallace had known.
 If Tony had known, he wouldn’t expect her to attend the wedding so forcibly like that.
-Though they only saw her back by the fountain but it was enough.
+Though they only saw her back by the fountain, it was enough.
 It was her trademark pose.
 And the crème scarf.
 And the light tan dress with the white hat.
 It was like she hadn’t changed since she left them that night.
 In fact, since they all left Nic behind that night.

 “It’s good to know some things are still as predictable,” Wallace spoke up in his usual teasing tone.